Gambling in New Jersey: Online gambling

 Online casinos opened for business via a synchronized launch on November 21, 2013.
 At launch, game options were limited, but by 2017, twelve separate online casino brands offered many hundreds of games including a wide variety that have been brought over from the traditional casino world.

+The NJDGE cleared online poker rooms to launch on November 26, 2013 at 9:00 am EST. Prior to offering online wagers on the 26th, operators were required to complete a five day “soft play” period in a manner satisfactory to the NJDGE.
+The first online poker sites to launch in New Jersey were partypoker, Borgata, and WSOP.com.
+These sites quickly gained popularity as they offered players the opportunity to play poker for real money from the comfort of their own homes.
+In 2014, the state’s online poker sites generated nearly $30 million in revenue, making it one of the most successful online poker markets in the United States.

 In June 2017, it was reported that the New Jersey online gambling industry had surpassed $100 million in tax revenue.
 The combined revenues of all online casinos in New Jersey now actually exceed the revenues of the three NJ brick-and-mortar casinos with the lowest revenue figures.

-When the online casino portals were first launched, they were restricted to the same state, meaning players in New Jersey could only play with other players in New Jersey.
-However, in October 2017 the state signed an interstate compact with Delaware and Nevada (both of whom had passed similar legislation to legalize online gambling) so players across all three states could compete with each other.
+When online casinos and online poker rooms first launched, they were restricted to the same state, meaning players in New Jersey could only play with other players in New Jersey.
+However, in October 2017, the state signed an interstate compact with Delaware and Nevada (both of whom had passed similar legislation to legalize online gambling) called the Multi-State Internet Gaming Agreement (MSIGA) so players across all three states could compete with each other in online poker and some casino gaming.

-New Jersey legal online casinos 2021 cumulative revenue hits $1B, beating last year’s figures and thus showing substantial year-to-year growth.
+On May 1, 2018, WSOP made history by connecting its New Jersey and Nevada online poker platforms, along with three racinos in Delaware powered by 888poker, into one network with one player pool, creating the first multi-state online poker network in the US.

+In May 2022, Michigan joined the MSIGA agreement, and on January 1, 2023, PokerStars became the first operator to connect its Michigan online poker platform with its New Jersey online poker platform.
+For the month of January 2023, PokerStars NJ reported 2.7 million in revenue, a 76% increase month over month, and its highest since April 2018.

 New Jersey Attorney General reports: for the month of April 2022, online gambling win reported by casinos and their partners was $136.9 million, reflecting growth of 27.0% compared to $107.7 million for the prior period.
 For the year-to-date period, Internet Gaming Win reported by casinos and their partners was $545.4 million, reflecting growth of 30.2% compared to $419.0 million for the prior year-to-date period.